On this page

 A/B Test - Significance

-On this chart, a high value for a variant suggests it converts better than the baseline, while a low value suggests it doesn't.
+On this chart, a high value for a variant suggests it converts better than the baseline.
+A low value suggests it doesn't.

-Amplitude considers the results as statistically significant if the results include:
+Amplitude considers the results statistically significant when the results meet these conditions:

-Get more details on how Amplitude calculates statistical significance.
+For more details, refer to how Amplitude calculates statistical significance.

 Understand the breakdown table

-The data table below the chart gives you a breakdown of the data.
+The data table below the chart breaks down the data.
 As with all data tables in Amplitude, you can export the data as a CSV file.
-Here are the columns included:
+The columns include:

 • Count: The number of users or groups that entered the funnel.